awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 The IAM user, IAM role, or AWS account creating your repositories must have the `kms:CreateGrant`, `kms:RetireGrant`, and `kms:DescribeKey` permission in addition to the necessary Amazon ECR permissions\.

 **Note**
 The `kms:RetireGrant` permission must be added to the IAM policy of the user or role creating the repository\.
-The `kms:CreateGrant` and `kms:DescribeKey` permissions can be added to either the key policy for the CMK or the IAM policy of user or role creating the repository\.
+The `kms:CreateGrant` and `kms:DescribeKey` permissions can be added to either the key policy for the KMS key or the IAM policy of user or role creating the repository\.
 For more information on how AWS KMS permissions work, see [AWS KMS API permissions: Actions and resources reference](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html) in the *AWS Key Management Service Developer Guide*\.

 The following example IAM policy can be added as an inline policy to a user to ensure they have the minimum permissions needed to create a repository with encryption enabled and delete the repository when they are finished with it\.
-The AWS KMS key used to encrypt the repository can be specified using the resource parameter\.
+The AWS KMS key key used to encrypt the repository can be specified using the resource parameter\.

 ```
 {